Skip to main content

 Blood is usually taken in a GP practice or at your local hospital.
 Normally a nurse or phlebotomist will draw the blood from the inner arm, using a needle.
 For most, the procedure is not painful, and only lasts a short time.

-To help the flow of blood, the nurse will often tie a tourniquet around the top of the arm, and may ask you to clench and release your fist.
+To help the flow of blood, the nurse will often tie a band around the top of the arm, and may ask you to clench and release your fist.

-It's important to ask your GP when they order the test whether it's a 'fasting' test.
-If this is the case, you should not eat or drink (other than water) for 8-12 hours beforehand (check the timing with your doctor) as this may affect the result of the test.
+It's important to ask your doctor when they order the test whether it's a fasting test.
+If this is the case, you should not eat or drink anything other than water for 8-12 hours beforehand as this may affect the result of the test.
+Check the timing with your doctor.

 Continue reading below